systemapic/docker-systemapic/compose/README.md

 ## Docker Compose

-This is the folder in which everything is built and run.
+This is the folder in which Systemapic Cloud Server is built and run.

 ## Usage
 - To build all images: `./build_all.sh`